Maintenance Manager Salary

 Common Career Paths for Maintenance Manager

 Maintenance Managers who go on to become Manufacturing Engineering Managers may see their salaries climb quite a bit.
-Median pay for Manufacturing Engineering Managers is $95K annually.
-Going from Maintenance Manager to Plant Maintenance Manager is the transition that occurs most often in this field, where the paychecks are $67K.
-Many others choose to work as Facilities Managers, where pay is typically $59K.
+Median pay for Manufacturing Engineering Managers is $96K annually.
+With an annual salary of $67K, Plant Maintenance Manager is the most common role for Maintenance Managers to subsequently assume on their way up the ladder.
+Transitioning into a Facilities Manager role — which usually pays $59K — is also typical for Maintenance Managers, though less common by comparison.

 Maintenance Manager Job Listings